AtebMT/automation-test-webservice/README.md

 > `docker cp <containerId>:/tests/build/reports/tests /host/path/target`

-You could always mount a volume and copy the files out of the container as an alternative, maybe ?
+You could always mount a volume and copy the files out of the container as an alternative.